How do you choose the right yoga teacher training

 If you are looking for a teacher training and have not been personally recommended to one do your research.

-- Check how many main teachers there are.
-For many reasons a training works best if there is a minimum of 2 teachers.
+Check how many main teachers there are.
+For many reasons, trainings work best if there is a minimum of 2 teachers.